abarax/abarax.github.com/content/tor-hidden-services.md

 Not only is this technology used to power the titans of the tech industry but it's also great for smaller projects and prototyping.
 Amazon has a free tier which provides 750 hours of server uptime every month for one year and this will be the tier that i'll use for the project.

 Amazon has made it very simple to create a new instance, you do this on the AWS console page by following the links to the EC2 page and hitting 'Launch Instance'.
 Once that's done make sure you configure your security group to allow TCP traffic on post 22 for SSH access and port 80 for our web server.
-Just hit the 'Security Groups' link in the left column, click on the 'Security Group' that your instance is using, hit the 'Inbound' tab and apply the rules as per the screenshot below.
+Just hit the 'Security Groups' link in the left column, click on the 'Security Group' that your instance is using, hit the 'Inbound' tab and apply the rules as per the screen shot below.

 ![AWS EC2 Security Group Settings](static/images/aws-sec-grp.png)